HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 # Database Analysis

-The Digital Asset Management (DAM) Database Analysis feature (available from CF233 onward) provide you metrics and insights into your DAM deployment for monitoring performance, storage utilization, media asset distribution, broken collection and media assets.
+The Digital Asset Management (DAM) Database Analysis feature (available from CF233 onward) provides you metrics and insights into your DAM deployment for monitoring performance, storage utilization, media asset distribution, broken collection and media assets.

 !!! note
     Only users with Administrator permissions can access these metrics through the DAM user interface or REST API.